gagandaroach/rosie/docs/access.md

 On **Linux**, a popular option is to use [openconnect](https://www.infradead.org/openconnect/index.html).
 Many distributions include openconnect with their default package manager.
 After you install openconnect, in your terminal execute: `sudo openconnect --protocol=gp vpn.msoe.edu`.

+## Your Cluster Account

+The Rosie account management system is syncronized with

 ## Web Browser Access

 Users can use their web browser to interact with Rosie.
 More information in the [Web Portal](web/dashboard.md) section of guide.